fofr/cog-comfyui/README.md

 - [View list of supported weights](https://github.com/fofr/cog-comfyui/blob/main/supported_weights.md)
 - [View list of supported custom nodes](https://github.com/fofr/cog-comfyui/blob/main/custom_nodes.json)

-Raise an issue to request more custom nodes or models, or use this model as a template to roll your own.
+Raise an issue to request more custom nodes or models, or use the `train` tab on Replicate to use your own weights (see below).

 ## How to use